ed-yu/BU-EC327-PA2/README.md

 # BU-EC327-PA2

 *C++ code for solving problems relating to Functions, Header Files, File I/O, Arrays, Random Numbers, and Recursion.
-Developed as part of EC327: Intro to Software Engineering at Boston University.*
+Developed as part of EC327: Introduction to Software Engineering at Boston University.*

 ## Q1: Functions, Header Files, File I/O
 A C++ program that interactively accepts commands from the user via console.
 Each command is a single character followed by either one, two, or three parameters and specifies a function that needs to be performed.